-Riko Muranaka , a journalist and doctor in Japan, recently attracted attention from anime for expressing criticism towards characters in the “Demon Slayer: Kimetsu no Yaiba” franchise, specifically Mitsuri Kanroji .
+Riko Muranaka , a journalist and doctor in Japan, recently attracted the attention of anime for expressing criticism towards characters from the “Demon Slayer: Kimetsu no Yaiba” franchise, specifically Mitsuri Kanroji .

-- Oscar 2024: AI shows what your anime would look like on the gala night
+- Oscar 2024: AI shows how its anime would look on the gala night

 - Solo Leveling breaks rejection record on Crunchyroll